leandromoreira/cdn-up-and-running/README.md

 ![nginx vts status page](/img/metrics_status.webp "nginx vts status page")

-With metrics, we can run (load) tests and see if the assumptions (configuration) matches with reality.
+With metrics, we can run (load) tests and see if the configuration changes we made result in a better performance application or not.

 ## Refactoring the nginx conf